Laser hair removal helps to reduce hair growth in the long-term

 The skin may appear mildly red and swollen after treatment and aloe vera gel can also be used for any skin irritation from laser treatment.

-Uncommonly, laser hair removal on the upper lip may also reactivate cold sores, and if this occurs you should inform your treating physician as soon as possible.
+Uncommonly, laser hair removal on the upper lip may also reactivate cold sores, and if this occurs you should inform your treating doctor as soon as possible.

 There is no relationship between laser hair removal and skin cancers.
 It is the ultraviolet (UV) spectrum that causes skin cancers and the laser wavelengths used for hair removal are not close to the UV spectrum.